odoo/documentation/double-entry.rst

 Double-Entry Inventory Management
 =================================

-In a double-entry inventory, there is no stock input, output (disparition) or transformation.
-Instead, there are only stock moves between locations.
+A double-entry inventory has no stock input, output (disparition of products) or transformation.
+Instead, all operations are stock moves between locations (possibly virtual).

 .. h:div:: force-right chart-of-locations